Robust Biharmonic Skinning Using Geometric Fields: Optimization

 \subsection{Estimation and Optimization of Biharmonic Energy}

-In each training iteration, we uniformly randomly sample $M=2^{15}$ samples $\{\mathbf y_j\}_{j=1}^M$ in the interior of the domain $\Domain$, used as quadrature points to compute our approximation of the biharmonic energy objective.
+In each iteration of the optimization, we uniformly randomly sample $M$ samples $\{\vect y_j\}_{j=1}^M$ in the interior of the domain $\Domain$, used as quadrature points to compute our approximation of the biharmonic energy objective.
 If a mesh of the interior is available, we use it for random sampling of the interior; this mesh is used only for sampling and does \emph{not} have to satisfy the quality conditions that are typically necessary for FEM.
 If a mesh is unavailable, we randomly sample the ambient space and use the generalized winding number \cite{Jacobson2013Winding} to reject samples below a threshold, as described below in Section~\ref{ss:gwn}.
+It is important to sample points in the interior of the domain and not just on the boundary surface, since the integral in (\ref{eq:model}) is formulated on the \emph{volume}.

 Given our set of samples, we use a Monte Carlo estimate of the bilaplacian energy in Equation~\ref{eq:bbw}: